alexcheng1982/ngrx-helper/README.md

 ### Create injection tokens

-You need to create a set of injection tokens for `ngrx-helper` to associate with created helper objects.
+You need to create three injection tokens for `ngrx-helper` to associate with created helper object.

 * For reducer function, used by NgRx and `ngrx-helper`
 * For feature name
-* For action helper
-* For reducer helper
-* For effects helper
-* For selector helper
+* For NgRx helper

 The code below shows a list of `InjectionToken`s for the feature `user`.